ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 only be deployed in situations where they are being actively measured, and where it is possible to deactivate if there are signs of pathological behavior.

-Each alternate congestion controller published is required to include a statement in the abstract indicating whether or not there is IETF consensus that the proposal is considered safe for use on the Internet.
-Each alternate congestion controller published is also required to include a statement in the abstract describing environments where the protocol is not recommended for deployment.
+Each published alternate congestion control algorithm is REQUIRED to include a statement in the abstract indicating whether or not there is IETF consensus that the proposal is considered safe for use on the Internet.
+Each published algorithm is also required to include a statement in the abstract describing environments where the protocol is not recommended for deployment.
 There can be environments where the controller is deemed *safe* for use, but it is still is not *recommended* for use because it does not